Judge Market LogoJudgeMarketUS

 JudgeMarket: First Mover in Reputation Markets

-JudgeMarket is the first platform to apply market mechanisms specifically to the problem of historical reputation scoring.
+JudgeMarket is the first platform to apply order-book market mechanics specifically to the problem of public-figure reputation.

 Every figure has a price between 0 and 100, denominated in OPS (Opinion Points).
-Traders buy and sell based on their assessment of a figure's reputation.
-The order book — visible on every figure's page, from Cleopatra to Nikola Tesla — shows exactly where supply and demand sit.
-The price chart shows how the market's evaluation has evolved over time.
+The roster covers all public figures — modern politicians like Lai Ching-te, entrepreneurs like Jack Ma, athletes like Lionel Messi, artists like Taylor Swift, and historical figures like Cleopatra VII and Nikola Tesla.
+Traders buy and sell based on their assessment of each figure's standing.
+The order book — visible on every figure's page — shows exactly where supply and demand sit.
+The price chart shows how the market's verdict has evolved over time.

 The platform's design reflects the academic research on what makes markets effective.